-The macramé technique comes handy for making all sorts of home décor items and accessories, from wall hangings and curtains to bracelets, belts and jackets.
+The macramé technique comes handy for making all sorts of home décor items and accessories, from wall hangings and curtains to bracelets, belts, and jackets.
 It is often the best option when it comes to handmade designer plant hangers.
-If you love gardening, but don’t have any open space for housing plants, think about having a hanging garden, where you can grow your favorite orchids and flowers in small pots hanging from rope hangers.
-The following patterns include simple macramé patterns for beginners as well as more complex ones for those already familiar with the technique.
+If you love gardening, but don’t have any open space for housing plants, think about having a hanging garden, where you can grow your favorite orchids and flowers in small pots and baskets hanging from rope hangers.

 Once you master the technique enough, you can try to make the end product even more special by adding small wooden beads to the hanger.

-One of the simplest patterns, this one is suitable for you if you are just trying to get the hang of the basic macramé method.
+One of the simplest patterns, this one is suitable for you if you are just learning the basic macramé method.

 Yet another pretty and simple pattern, the green color really suits a plant hanger.
 You are free to use any other color for a vibrant hanging garden.

-This one does look quite intimidating with its textured handiwork and multiple stranded design.
+This one does look quite intimidating with its textured handiwork and multiple stranded designs.
 Check the DIY instructions and you will know how to work it.

-Here you can see how the same pattern for a simple plant hanger can look unique by the use of differently shaped pots.
+Here you can see how the same pattern for a simple plant hanger can look unique by the use of differently shaped pots and baskets.

 Just a basic net-like hanger made out of nylon thread, this one can transform your indoors by giving it a classy yet contemporary look.